bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 You can also check out the example app and see what it does to [manage](https://github.com/bambora/BNPayment-iOS/blob/master/Example/BNPayment-Example/ViewController.m) the registered cards.

+The next step is to make a payment with the registered card.

 # Making payments